SpeechCommunicationLab-UF/EMA-EGG-Analysis/README.md

 The script that adds F0 to the .mat file is called “F0_Addition”.
 It reads the wave signal from the EGG .wav line, calculates F0 using MVIEW’s F0 calculation function, and appends this new function to the .mat file as a separate line.

-<b> Step 5: Generating .tsv Files </b>
+<b> Step 5: Generating .lab Files </b>

 After the final combined .mat file, with both EGG data and F0 has been created, it can then be viewed in MVIEW.
-Using MVIEW’s GUI, landmarks can be created and saved in a .tsv file for further processing and statistical analysis.
+Using MVIEW’s GUI, landmarks can be created and saved in an .lab file for further processing and statistical analysis.